Where are the War memorials in France?

 Famous French Battles

-Many significant battles took place in France during the world wars.
+Many significant battles took place in France during the world wars, leading to many casualties for the French army and British armies.
 Learn about some of the battles and memorial sites remembering the fallen.

 Battle of the Somme